 Make exercise a priority in mid-life for fitness over 50

-To maintain a high level of health and fitness over 50, 60 and beyond, perform a high-intensity (but safe) strength training and stretching program twice a week, and engage in low to moderate intensity activities of your choice (like hiking, biking, brisk walking etc.) 2-4 times a week.
-Schedule appointments with yourself, and commit to it no matter what.
+To stay healthy and maintain a high level of fitness over 50, 60 and beyond, perform a high-intensity (but safe) strength training and stretching program twice a week, and engage in low to moderate intensity activities of your choice (like hiking, biking, brisk walking etc.) 2-3 times a week.

 Do this consistently and you will enjoy a full, active life for many years to come.